ateschan/etchasketch/README.md

 # Etch-a-Sketch Project

 Welcome to my Etch-a-Sketch project!
 This project combines WebAssembly (Wasm), Rust, and TypeScript to create a digital version of the classic Etch-a-Sketch drawing toy.
-This project was made for the Odin Project.
+This project was made for the Odin Project web development bootcamp.

 ## Introduction